slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 <!--
 > *"There will come a day, when all the lies will collapse under their own weight, and truth will again triumph."  -- Joseph Goebbels*
-> *"People don’t realize how hard is to speak the truth, to a world full of people that don’t realize they’re living in a lie."  -- Edward Snowden*

 + x@thomassowell -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with "hate speech" laws.
-+ x@zubymusic -- Conservatives get mad when you lie to them.
-Progressives get mad when you tell them the truth.

 - A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
-- How do you tell who’s telling the truth?
-The ones trying to silence other people are the ones lying.
 -->

 > *"The truth does not require your participation in order to exist.
 Bullshit does."